Introduction to Basic Excel Financial Formulas

-Instead of selecting individual cells and entering ‘+’ in between, use the SUM function to add up an entire range of values.
-When doing your personal finances, there are two main reasons why you should choose the SUM function instead of regular addition operator (+).
+Instead of selecting individual cells and entering the ‘+’ in between, use the SUM function to add up an entire range of values, especially when working with excel financial formulas.
+When managing your personal finances, there are two compelling reasons why you should opt for the SUM function over the regular addition operator (+).

-The first advantage of the SUM function is that you don't need to write every cell one by one.
-You can select all adjacent cells at once and the SUM function add all values in that range.
+The first notable advantage of the SUM function is its efficiency in handling multiple cells.
+You can effortlessly select all adjacent cells at once, and the SUM function will automatically add up all values within that range, streamlining the calculation process.

 Let's see how this works on an example.

-The famous VLOOKUP formula can vertically look up data within tables.
-This formula will be most useful for dynamically calculating budgeting tools, so you won’t have to worry about formatting or other functions.
+The famous VLOOKUP formula, a key component in Excel financial formulas, can efficiently and vertically look up data within tables.
+This formula becomes particularly valuable when dynamically calculating budgeting tools, ensuring that you won't have to worry about formatting or other functions.

-The VLOOKUP uses the first column of your data to search for the lookup value.
-After finding the lookup value in a row, it returns the value specified in the column number, in table array.
-The very last parameter determines whether the formula should look for an exact or approximate string (range lookup).
+In the context of Excel financial formulas, the VLOOKUP utilizes the first column of your financial data to search for the specified lookup value.
+Once it locates the lookup value in a row, the formula returns the value specified in the column number within the table array.
+The very last parameter of the formula is crucial, as it determines whether the lookup should be exact or approximate (range lookup).

 =VLOOKUP(Lookup_value, table_array, col_index_num, [range_lookup])